Kyrobi/Cynagen/Files/Rules.md

 * Structures like penises and middle fingers are allowed, but there are limitations.
 This is an out of sight, out of mind type of deal.
 If you don't want to be punished for it, put it somewhere where other people won't easily see it.
 This includes building it underground in a claim you own, inside of your house, or in an remote location where no one will see (as long as it's on claimed land that you actively use).
 Building it next to someone's house, outside of spawn, and randomly across the server is not allowed.

+* Anyone with bad faith who deliberarely irritates and harasses other player(s) within the game are not permitted on the server.

 ## 5. Cheating, hacking, and exploiting are not allowed.